dathere/datapusher-plus/README.md

 # DataPusher+

-DataPusher+ is a fork of Datapusher that combines the speed and robustness of ckanext-xloader with the data type guessing of Datapusher.
+DataPusher+ is a fork of [Datapusher](https://github.com/ckan/datapusher) that combines the speed and robustness of [ckanext-xloader](https://github.com/ckan/ckanext-xloader) with the data type guessing of Datapusher.

-TNRIS/TWDB provided the use cases that informed and supported the development of Datapusher+.
+TNRIS/TWDB provided the use cases that informed and supported the development of Datapusher+, specifically, to support a [Resource-first upload workflow](#Resource-first-Upload-Workflow).

 It features: